hnyu/taac/README.md

 This repo contains the experiment configuration files for training TAAC on 5 categories of 14 continuous control tasks as done in the report

-> TAAC: Temporally Abstract Actor-Critic for Continuous Control, Yu et al., arXiv 2021.
+> TAAC: Temporally Abstract Actor-Critic for Continuous Control, Yu et al., NeurIPS 2021.

 ## Installation